 In 12.2.4.1 change

-Box Type: 'chnl' Container: Audio sample entry or PreselectionInformationBox Mandatory: No Quantity: Zero or one
+Box Type: 'chnl' Container: Audio sample entry, AudioObjectBox or PreselectionInformationBox Mandatory: No Quantity: Zero or one

 In 12.4.1 change

 Hint tracks are used to describe elementary stream data in the file.
 Each protocol or each family of related protocols has its own hint track format.
 A server hint track format and a reception hint track format for the same protocol are distinguishable from the associated four character code of the sample description entry.
 In other words, a different four character code is used for a server hint track and a reception hint track of the same protocol.
 The syntax of the server hint track format and the reception hint track format for the same protocol should be the same or compatible so that a reception hint track can be used for re-sending of the stream provided that the potential degradations of the received streams are handled appropriately.
 Most protocols will need only one sample description format for each track.